Hapeie/Hapeie/README.md

 - 👋 Hi, I’m @Hapeie
-- New to to this whole thing, lets see where we can go!
+- New to this whole thing, lets see where we can go!

 <!---